-- 1. Leaves with white or greyish indumentum on one or both surfaces, remaining hairy or becoming glabrous or glabrescent with age; leaf margin coarsely dentate - 2

-1: Leaves glabrous or nearly so; leaf margin finely serrate

-2. Mature leaves with a persistent tomentum on abaxial surface; leaves on long shoots distinctly palmatilobed

-1 P. alba

-2: Mature leaves glabrous or nearly so; leaves on long shoots seldom palmatilobed

-P. ×canescens +

-3. Branches erect or sharply ascending; tree with a very narrow crown

-P. nigra 'Italica' +

-3: Branches spreading to erect; tree with a broad crown

-P. tremula +
+1. Leaves with white or greyish indumentum on one or both surfaces, remaining hairy or becoming glabrous or glabrescent with age; leaf margin coarsely dentate 2 1: Leaves glabrous or nearly so; leaf margin finely serrate 3 2.
+Mature leaves with a persistent tomentum on abaxial surface; leaves on long shoots distinctly palmatilobed 1 P. alba 2: Mature leaves glabrous or nearly so; leaves on long shoots seldom palmatilobed P. ×canescens + Branches erect or sharply ascending; tree with a very narrow crown Branches spreading to erect; tree with a broad crown P. nigra 'Italica' ++ P. tremula +++ + Populus xcanescens Sm.

-+ Populus × canescens Sm.
 (Grey Poplar) is considered to be a hybrid between P. alba and P. tremula.
+It is not

++ Populus ×canescens Sm.
+(Grey Poplar) is considered to be a hybrid between P. alba and P. tremula.
 It is not thought to be a natural hybrid, instead regarded as being of garden origin.
 It occurs widely throughout Europe.
 In Tasmania, it is occasionally cultivated and at one site, in the Midlands Region (St Peter's Pass), it has been recorded suckering along a creek line.
 It is a large tree; the leaves are grey tomentose abaxially, becoming glabrous with age.
 In Australia, it is naturalized in Victoria.

-Populus nigra L. 'Italica' (Lombardy Poplar; treated in APC as P. nigra var. italica Du Roi) is thought to have originated in Italy as a selection from the widespread central and southern European species.
+++ Populus nigra L. 'Italica' (Lombardy Poplar; treated in APC as P. nigra var. italica Du Roi) is thought to have originated in Italy as a selection from the widespread central and southern European species.
 In Tasmania, it is commonly grown as a windbreak species and is occasionally found suckering.
 It is the most easily recognised poplar with its very tall and narrow habit.
 In Australia, it is naturalized in Western Australia, South Australia, Queensland, New South Wales, Victoria and doubtfully naturalized in the Australian Capital Territory.

-Populus tremula L. (Aspen) is widely distributed throughout Europe and Asia.
++++ Populus tremula L. (Aspen) is widely distributed throughout Europe and Asia.
 It is occasionally cultivated in Tasmania.
 Near one site of cultivation, on the Midlands Highway (south of Campbell Town), it has been recorded suckering in a roadside drainage line.
 It is a broad crowned tree; the leaves are hairless and broadly ovate.
 In Australia, P. tremula is naturalized in South Australia, New South Wales and Victoria.

-1 Populus alba L., Sp.
+1 \ Populus alba L., Sp.
 Pl.
 2: 1034 (1753)